Carnegie Mellon University

 Computer search engine

-We have demonstrated that the ranking mechanism used by search engines does not factor in the conversion rate of longer key phrases.
-As such, our research shows that placement in the top position does not guarantee optimized revenues.
+We demonstrate that the ranking mechanism used by search engines does not factor in the conversion rate of longer key phrases.
+Our research shows placement in the top position does not guarantee optimized revenues.

 Read more